MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-data.md

 > [!IMPORTANT]
 > [!INCLUDE [bc-cloud-migrate-prod](../includes/bc-cloud-migrate-prod.md)]

-Once the wizard is complete and data migration is activated, an initial data migration will happen at the scheduled time.
-Alternatively, you can trigger the data migration process manually.
+Once the setup guide is complete and data migration is activated, the initial data migration ready to be run from the **Cloud Migration Management** page whenever you want.
+Go to [Manage the Migration](#manage-the-migration).

 > [!TIP]
 > [!INCLUDE [migrate-limits](../developer/includes/migrate-limits.md)]